georgejkaye/georgejkaye.github.io/index.md

 ## About me

 My primary research interests are in graphical calculi for compositional systems and the lambda calculus using monoidal categories, and reasoning about these structures diagrammatically and by using graph rewriting techniques.
-I am also interested in general programming languages and compilers, and love a good visualiser.
+I am also interested in general programming languages and compilers.
+On a more practical side, I enjoy making and experimenting with visualisers for various theoretical concepts.

 ![fadd.svg](images/circuit.svg)
 {: style="text-align: center" }